surbhi-nijhara/cloudTumblr/azure/architecture-guide/cicd-database.md

 ## Change management of SQL DB schema and code
 A continuous integration mechanism to deploy SQL schema including code using Azure Pipeline can be put in place.
 Continuous integration practice is used by the development team to simplify the building and testing of code.
 This helps to catch problems early in the development cycle, which makes them easier and faster to fix.

+![\[Change Mgmnt SQL Diagram\]](https://github.com/surbhi-nijhara/cloudTumblr/blob/master/azure/diag_source/change-mgmnt-sql.png?raw=true)

-	Figure 4: Oracle objects converted to SQL Objects (Schema and Code) ; Version control in Azure ReposGit
+				 Oracle objects converted to SQL Objects (Schema and Code) ; Version control in Azure ReposGit

-Developer converts Oracle schema and Code to SQL schema and code using SSMA tool and manually.
-The sql schema and code are manually validated by publishing them in Azure SQL MI instances provisioned in the DEV environment.
+i.Developer converts Oracle schema and Code to SQL schema and code using SSMA tool and manually.
+The sql schema and code are manually validated by publishing them ii.in Azure SQL MI instances provisioned in the DEV environment.<br>
-Developer creates a local SQL Database project on VS2019 ( if not already created) and syncs the SQL DEV changes into the local project.
-A DACPAC file is also generated using VS.
+iii.Developer creates a local SQL Database project on VS2019 ( if not already created) and syncs the SQL DEV changes into the local project.
+A DACPAC file is also generated using VS.<br>
-Developer commits the synced changes from local project to a cloned git Oracle2SQL repository branch.
-As a standard followed practice, the developer creates a development branch from the master branch of repository.
+iv.Developer commits the synced changes from local project to a cloned git Oracle2SQL repository branch.
+As a standard followed practice, the developer creates a development branch from the master branch of repository.<br>
-A PR is created on master branch from Development Branch, Review and Merge PR into master branch of repository.<br />
+v.A PR is created on master branch from Development Branch, Review and Merge PR into master branch of repository.<br>

 *_Artifact_*: Tagged DACPAC file will be the artifact used to deploy schema and code.